astroport-fi/astroport-core/contracts/pair_stable/README.md

 Perform a swap. `offer_asset` is your source asset and `to` is the address that will receive the ask assets.
 All fields are optional except `offer_asset`.

-NOTE: You should increase token allowance before swap.
-This method is only used to swap to contract-based token as a destination.
+NOTE: You should increase your token allowance for the pool before the swap.

 ```json
   {